Joseph Xing Wenzhi

 Joseph Xing Wenzhi (邢文之 (Xing Wénzhī); born 1963) is an auxiliary bishop in the Diocese of Shanghai.

 Background

+Xing was born in 1963 in Shandong.
+Xing's formation was in the Sheshan Seminary and became a priest in 1990.

-In 2005, Pope John Paul II. named Xing auxiliary bishop in the Diocese of Shanghai and confirmed by Pope Benedict XVI.
+In 2005, Pope John Paul II named Xing auxiliary bishop in the Diocese of Shanghai and confirmed by Pope Benedict XVI.
 Bishop Aloysius Jin Luxian consecrated him bishop on June 28, 2005.
 He was recognized by both Pope Benedict XVI. and the Chinese government.
-He was regarded the designated successor of Aloysius Jin Luxian, until he disappeared by the end of 2011.
+He was regarded the designated successor of Jin, until he disappeared by the end of 2011.
 Msgr.
 Thaddeus Ma Daqin became his successor in July 2012.